alexrodi/Modulate-Synth/README.md

 The provided folder includes:
 Bin folder - All the patches and dependencies
 Readme file
-Manuals folder - A manual file for each module (this is still in progress)
+Manuals folder - A manual file for each module
 Run Folder - This zipped folder contains the files to run the patch:
 -Century Gothic font for OSX (install this first!)
 -2 aliases: One with an example Patch (MODULATE!) and one where it showcases all of the modules (MODULATE!
 Showcase) - it is recommended to **use only one of them** (because they share the same preset file and midi mapping file)